Kylie Fitts

-Kylie Roy Fitts (born October 11, 1994) is an American former professional football linebacker who played four seasons in the National Football League (NFL).
-He played college football at Utah.
+Kylie Roy Fitts (born October 11, 1994) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL).
+He played college football for the Utah Utes.
 He was selected by the Chicago Bears in the sixth round of the 2018 NFL draft and spent his last three seasons with the Arizona Cardinals.

 Early life

 Fitts attended Redlands East Valley High School in Redlands, California, where he was a 4 star recruit.
 Fitts originally signed with UCLA, but transferred to Utah after one year with the program.
 After redshirting for a year, Fitts played in all 13 games during his sophomore year.
 Fitts injured his foot during the second game of his junior year against BYU, and was declared out for the year.
 Fitts continued to deal with injuries during his senior year, but recorded 3 sacks and 23 tackles during his senior year.
 He was also invited to the 2018 Senior Bowl.